Pre-Registration Training 2018/2019

 How will you be trained?

-We will ensure that you not only meet but also exceed the Royal Pharmaceutical Societyís (RPSGB) requirements.
-We plan a programme of training and experience to ensure that where possible all RPSGB standards are met by the end of the third quarter of the year leaving time to prepare for qualification - and the exam.
-We use a wide range of training resources including Centre for Pharmacy Post-graduate Education (CPPE) and National Pharmaceutical Association (NPA) material, local branch post-graduate education meetings (including a series specifically aimed at pre-registration students), Company training meetings (including an introduction to management) along with on the job coaching and one-to-one training through the year.
+We will ensure that you not only meet but also exceed the GPhC requirements.
+We plan a programme of training and experience to ensure that where possible all GPhC standards are met by the end of the third quarter of the year leaving time to prepare for qualification - and the exam.
+We use a wide range of training resources including Centre for Pharmacy Post-graduate Education (CPPE) and National Pharmaceutical Association (NPA) material, local branch post-graduate education meetings, Company training meetings, colleagues from the local hospital along with on the job coaching and one-to-one training through the year.
 Students will undertake specific projects during the year, for example, professional audits.
 Commercial awareness and skills are developed, but in excess of 90% of the time at work will be spent on professional matters during the training year.

 Students are encouraged to work together and share experiences during the year and are introduced to the principles and practice of Continual Professional Development (CPD) before qualification.